-Still in the throes of Covid, an agreeable bemasked youth greeted us at a sanitising station, took our contact details and let us pick a safe table.
-Luckily it was dead (bad choice of words), so we were safe from Mr Corona for the moment.
+Still in the throes of Covid, an agreeable bemasked youth greeted us at a sanitising station, took our contact details and let us pick a ‘safe’ table.
+Luckily it was dead (bad choice of words), so we could evade the clutches of Mr Corona for the moment.

 We ordered off a menu that was a bit ordinary considering it was Northumberland themed, unless they invented cheese toasties and jacket potatoes of course.

-Not much of Northumbria was evident in the cafe either.
-The walls were two-tone and above the dado-rail, a dark grey section displayed railway posters, daubs of cups, sketches of coffee pots intermixed with and old enamel adverts for Daddies Sauce and Bisto.
+Not much of the area was evident in the cafe either.
+The walls were two-tone and above the dado-rail, a dark grey section displayed railway posters, daubs of cups, sketches of coffee pots intermixed with old enamel adverts for Daddies Sauce and Bisto.
 A large incongruous ethnic world map dominated one wall next to wooden shelves supporting jars, plants and bottles.
 These actually looked fairly smart.

 The floor was boarded and chairs were the black vinyl upholstered with wooden legs type looked like they fell off Steptoe’s cart.
 There was no music but the door was open so the sound of the street and the behind-the-counter action meant it wasn’t funeral parloury.
 Maybe I should stop mentioning death?

 We slurped on an acceptable couple of soya lattes and picked at a bacon sandwich tasting better than it looked, resembling the creation of an angry vegetarian.